History of Mark Kelly in Timeline

 In 2022, Mark Kelly was re-elected to the Senate, defeating Republican nominee Blake Masters.

-In January 2023, three bills regarding Indian tribes, introduced by Mark Kelly and Kyrsten Sinema, were signed into law.
-These bills addressed water rights and infrastructure for the White Mountain Apache Tribe, the Colorado River Indian Tribes, and the Hualapai tribe.
+In January 2023, President Joe Biden signed into law three bills regarding Arizona Indian tribes, introduced by Mark Kelly and Kyrsten Sinema.
+These included the White Mountain Apache Tribe Water Rights Quantification Act, the Colorado River Indian Tribes Water Resiliency Act, and the Hualapai Tribe Water Rights Settlement Act, allocating resources and water rights to the respective tribes.

 2023: Bipartisan END FENTANYL Act Passed

 In 2023, Mark Kelly co-sponsored the bipartisan END FENTANYL Act, which became law.
-The law mandates that U.S. Customs and Border Protection updates its interdiction procedures at least every three years to combat narcotics and human trafficking at the U.S. southern border.
+This law mandates that United States Customs and Border Protection refresh its interdiction procedures at least every three years to mitigate narcotics and human trafficking across the U.S. southern border.

 2024: Considered for Vice Presidential Nomination

-In 2024, Mark Kelly was reportedly a leading contender for the Democratic vice presidential nomination, but Kamala Harris chose Tim Walz.
+In 2024, Mark Kelly was reportedly one of the leading contenders for the Democratic vice presidential nomination but Kamala Harris ultimately chose Tim Walz.